Skull Island: Reign of Kong: Weather conditions

 During optimal weather, the trucks travel outside and up through the massive gates leading to Skull Island at the start of the ride.
 During inclement weather, the trucks take a bypass route indoors, cutting out the outdoor portion of the ride, so it can remain open during inclement weather.
 This results in a slightly shorter ride experience.

 Reception

 Skull Island: Reign of Kong has received mostly positive reactions.
 Whatculture.com liked it, calling it "a beast of an attraction" and called the animatronics "amazing".
 Tyler Murillo from worldofuniversal.com gave it a score of 4.5 out of 5 stars, calling it an "amazing ride" and "visually stunning inside and out".
-Matt Timmy Creamer from Moviepilot.com gave the attraction as a whole 7 out of 10 stars, calling the queue line "incredible" and the animatronics "worth the wait", but was disappointed with the number of screens and lack of practical effects in the ride.
+Matt Timmy Creamer from Moviepilot.com gave the attraction as 7 out of 10 stars, calling the queue line "incredible" and the animatronics "worth the wait", but was disappointed with the number of screens and lack of practical effects in the ride.